SM Energy (NYSE:SM) Stock Price Down 5.3%

 Shares of SM Energy (NYSE:SM) traded down 5.3% on Monday .
 The company traded as low as $31.00 and last traded at $31.02.
 5,296 shares changed hands during mid-day trading, a decline of 100% from the average session volume of 3,494,207 shares.
 The stock had previously closed at $32.76.

 A number of research analysts recently weighed in on the stock.
+Zacks Investment Research upgraded shares of SM Energy from a “hold” rating to a “strong-buy” rating and set a $34.00 price objective for the company in a report on Friday, October 22nd.
 Raymond James lifted their price objective on shares of SM Energy from $45.00 to $50.00 and gave the company an “outperform” rating in a report on Tuesday, November 2nd.
-JPMorgan Chase & Co. upgraded shares of SM Energy from a “neutral” rating to an “overweight” rating and set a $27.00 price objective for the company in a report on Wednesday, September 15th.
-Royal Bank of Canada lifted their price objective on shares of SM Energy from $36.00 to $44.00 and gave the company a “sector perform” rating in a report on Tuesday, November 2nd.
-Cowen upgraded shares of SM Energy from a “market perform” rating to an “outperform” rating and lifted their price objective for the company from $34.25 to $42.00 in a report on Friday, December 10th.
-Finally, TheStreet upgraded shares of SM Energy from a “d+” rating to a “c-” rating in a report on Wednesday, October 6th.
+JPMorgan Chase & Co. upgraded shares of SM Energy from a “neutral” rating to an “overweight” rating and set a $27.00 price target for the company in a research note on Wednesday, September 15th.
+Cowen upgraded shares of SM Energy from a “market perform” rating to an “outperform” rating and lifted their price target for the stock from $34.25 to $42.00 in a research note on Friday, December 10th.
+Finally, KeyCorp lifted their price target on shares of SM Energy from $37.00 to $42.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 3rd.
 One analyst has rated the stock with a sell rating, two have assigned a hold rating, six have given a buy rating and one has issued a strong buy rating to the company.
 According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average price target of $32.90.

 The business also recently disclosed a semi-annual dividend, which was paid on Friday, November 5th.
 Stockholders of record on Monday, October 25th were given a dividend of $0.01 per share.
 The ex-dividend date of this dividend was Friday, October 22nd.
 This represents a dividend yield of 0.1%.
 SM Energy’s dividend payout ratio is presently -0.41%.

-In other news, CAO Patrick A. Lytle sold 12,543 shares of the business’s stock in a transaction that occurred on Tuesday, November 2nd.
-The shares were sold at an average price of $36.74, for a total transaction of $460,829.82.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In related news, CAO Patrick A. Lytle sold 12,543 shares of the company’s stock in a transaction on Tuesday, November 2nd.
+The shares were sold at an average price of $36.74, for a total value of $460,829.82.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, Director Rose M. Robeson sold 15,000 shares of the company’s stock in a transaction on Tuesday, November 2nd.
 The shares were sold at an average price of $36.72, for a total transaction of $550,800.00.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 82,543 shares of company stock valued at $2,977,330 in the last 90 days.
 Insiders own 1.90% of the company’s stock.

 A number of hedge funds have recently added to or reduced their stakes in SM.
 FinTrust Capital Advisors LLC purchased a new stake in SM Energy in the 2nd quarter valued at $37,000.
 Fifth Third Bancorp acquired a new position in SM Energy in the 2nd quarter valued at $43,000.
 Systematic Alpha Investments LLC acquired a new position in SM Energy in the 2nd quarter valued at $60,000.
 US Asset Management LLC acquired a new position in SM Energy in the 3rd quarter valued at $67,000.
 Finally, Macquarie Group Ltd. acquired a new position in SM Energy in the 3rd quarter valued at $100,000.
 Hedge funds and other institutional investors own 81.20% of the company’s stock.